MaskSDM with Shapley values to improve flexibility, robustness, and explainability in species distribution modeling: Results

 \subsection{Prediction maps of species occurrence}

-While analyzing mean AUC helps to evaluate global performances across predictor subsets, examining MaskSDM prediction maps is crucial to assess whether and how changes in AUC are reflected spatially.
-Notably, our model generates prediction maps for all species in a single forward pass.
-Here, we focus on \textit{A. vulneraria}, while the prediction maps for \textit{V. myrtillus} and \textit{Q. ilex} are available in Appendix \ref{sec:appendix_prediction_maps}.
-To explore the spatial heterogeneity of \textit{A. vulneraria} suitability, we present prediction maps generated using nine different subsets of variables (Figure \ref{fig:prediction_maps}).
+We present prediction maps of \textit{A. vulneraria}, generated using nine different subsets of variables, to examine spatial variations (Fig. \ref{fig:prediction_maps}).
+Prediction maps for \textit{V. myrtillus} and \textit{Q. ilex} are provided in Appendix \ref{sec:appendix_prediction_maps}.
 Both temperature and precipitation variables alone produce relatively coarse and contrasting patterns.
 In particular, Eastern Europe appears to be suitable for \textit{A. vulneraria} based on temperature alone, whereas this area is excluded by precipitation-based suitability predictions.
 Conversely, Southern Spain is found unsuitable based on temperature and suitable based on precipitation.
 However, both broadly align with the actual geographic range of presence observations, particularly in the Alps.
-Interestingly, the WorldClim map is not a simple linear combination of temperature and precipitation predictions, highlighting the limitations of overly simplistic linear models.
-Comparing WorldClim to SoilGrids, we notice differences in pattern resolution, with SoilGrids exhibiting more localized variations than WorldClim.
+Interestingly, the prediction map with WorldClim variables is not a simple linear combination of temperature and precipitation predictions, highlighting the limitations of overly simplistic linear models.
+Comparing WorldClim to SoilGrids, we notice differences in pattern resolution, with SoilGrids exhibiting more localized variations.
 Additionally, soil properties suggest that the northern regions in the map are unsuitable for \textit{A. vulneraria}.
 When WorldClim and SoilGrids are combined, the AUC improves significantly, and the resulting map more closely resembles the final prediction with all variables.
 This suggests that these two groups of variables are key determinants of the distribution of \textit{A. vulneraria}, consistent with previous findings by \cite{daco2021altitude}.
 In contrast, adding topography, location, and human-related variables does not substantially alter the prediction maps.
 This results in a slight decrease in AUC performance, possibly due to overfitting or spurious correlations for this species.
 These findings suggest that these variables have little influence on the species' distribution and could potentially be excluded.
 Ultimately, incorporating satellite image features narrows the predicted suitable areas, increasing the AUC.
 By examining these maps, users of MaskSDM can determine which prediction maps are most relevant to their needs and study area, and, consequently, which variables should be considered in the end.